JakeJMattson/ModMail/README.md

 | Version   | (none)    | Display the current running version.      |
 | BotInfo   | (none)    | Display a summary or bot information.     |
 | Uptime    | (none)    | Display the amount of time online.        |

+### Run and build with docker
+Docker files are conveniently provided.

+`./scripts/build.sh` will produce the image warmbot:latest

+`./scripts/run.sh` will the build the entire bot inside the container and proceed to run the bot.
+This script takes the bot token as an argument.